What Causes Pinholes in Pottery Glaze and How To Prevent Them

 How To Prevent

 The Glaze and clay body’s characteristics determine what part of the process needs a slower firing.
-For example, when you have early melting materials in your Glaze, it’s better to wait for the frit to start fusing.
-You can just slow down the firing just before that to allow the maximum amount of gas to go out.
+For example, when you have early-melting materials in your Glaze, it’s better to wait for the frit to start fusing.
+You can just slow the firing down just before that to allow the maximum amount of gas to escape.

-It’s better to choose the slow rate of speed when firing.
-Or you can fire at a med rate of speed one cone down and apply a 10 to 20-minute hold at the end of the fire.
+It’s better to choose a slow firing rate.
+Or you can fire at a medium speed, one cone down, and apply a 10- to 20-minute hold at the end of the fire.
 Again, it’s about the temperature and the time.

 The Bisque Firing Process Was Too Short

 The primary factor in creating pinholes is the production of gases.
 However, long bisque periods can eliminate these gases.
-That said, you shouldn’t go overboard with a long and high bisque firing as it may lead to overfiring, another cause of pinholes.
+That said, you shouldn’t go overboard with a long, high-bisque firing, as it may lead to overfiring, another cause of pinholes.
 In addition, high bisque firing makes the ware less absorbent, reducing the effectiveness of glazing.
 A recommended bisque temperature is cone 06 and even 04.

 How To Prevent

-The only solution is to find an optimal temperature between high bisque firing and overfiring by analyzing the clay body and glaze compositions.
+The only solution is to determine an optimal temperature between high-bisque firing and overfiring by analyzing the clay body and glaze compositions.

-Another thing to remember while bisque firing is to soak briefly at the highest temperature to help the bubbles fire out during the bisque firing.
-For example, you can fire to Cone 05 or 06 hold at peak temperature for 15 to 20 minutes.
+Another thing to remember during bisque firing is to briefly soak at the highest temperature to help the bubbles fire out.
+For example, you can fire to Cone 05 or 06, hold at peak temperature for 15 to 20 minutes.

 The Glaze Is Too Dense

-When you melt the Glaze, it should flow freely to let gas bubbles pass and flow out of the way without getting trapped in the surface.
+When you melt the Glaze, it should flow freely, allowing gas bubbles to pass through and out of the way without getting trapped on the surface.
 Unfortunately, resistance to flow occurs due to inadequate melting.
 That said, some materials inside the Glaze can make it too dense.
-For example, even if the Glaze melts well, high zirconium or aluminum contents can make the Glaze not flow smoothly enough.
+For example, even if the Glaze melts well, high zirconium or aluminum content can make it not flow smoothly enough.

 How To Prevent

-Melt flow testers can help you take out the guesswork from determining the melting properties because looking at the glaze flow doesn’t help you decide how fluid the Glaze is.
+Melt flow testers can help you take the guesswork out of determining melting properties, because looking at glaze flow doesn’t tell you how fluid the Glaze is.

 Suppose the tests show that your glaze fluidity is low.
 In that case, you can increase the flux levels by adding small amounts of zinc oxide, lithium oxide, or strontia.
 That’s particularly the case when you see vertical ware developing fewer pinholes than horizontal ones.
 It’s a clear sign that the Glaze isn’t fluid enough.